imrankhan17/intro-to-python/README.md

 # Introduction to Python

-A basic interactive introduction to Python covering:
+A basic interactive introduction to Python including:
 * Data types
+* Control flow
-* ...
+* Several challenges
 * Create your own simple chatbot to practice what you've learnt